CodyNicholson/Artificial_Intelligence/Anaconda_And_Jupyter_Notebook/Jupyter_Notebooks/1_What_Is_Jupyter_Notebooks.md

 The great part of this architecture is that the kernel doesn't need to run Python.
 Since the notebook and the kernel are separate, code in any language can be sent between them.
 For example, two of the earlier non-Python kernels were for the R and Julia languages.
 With an R kernel, code written in R will be sent to the R kernel where it is executed, exactly the same as Python code running on a Python kernel.
 IPython notebooks were renamed because notebooks became language agnostic.
 The new name **Jupyter** comes from the combination of Julia, Python, and R. If you're interested, here's a list of available kernels (https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).

-Another benefit is that the server can be run anywhere and accessed via the internet.
+Another benefit is that the server can be run anywhere and accessed via the Internet.
 Typically you'll be running the server on your own machine where all your data and notebook files are stored.
 But, you could also set up a server on a remote machine or cloud instance like Amazon's EC2.
 Then, you can access the notebooks in your browser from anywhere in the world.